elek/flekszible/README.md

   10. __build time transformation_: compared to the oprerator pattern, here everything is visible as the transformations are applied on build time before using `kubectl apply -f`.
 It's more safe to switch between environments.
   11. GitOps friendy: generates all the final resources to static files
   12. Supports external processors like service-mesh injectors

+## Comparison

+ * **Flekszible vs Helm**:
+   * Flekszible is based on composition instead of templates (it's more like Kustomize)
+   * No server side component the final deployment will be handled by kubectl
+   * But it's more flexible: you can modify any part of the source kubernetes resources
+   * You don't need to add a lot of golang template conditions to customize all the parts of k8s resources
+   * The package management is simpified (No other repository formats just plain git repositories.
+Registry is based on github tags and stars)
+ * **Flekszible vs Kustomize**:
+   * It has less limitations.
+Flekszible is designed to be as flexible as possible with keeping the complexity on minimal.
+   * It's more generic design (generic Yaml tree + transformations instead of k8s resource merging)
+   * It has one generic patching style, which can be used to define high level transformations.
+   * It tries to be more user friendly (easier syntax, flexible composition, it can work without registering any resource file)
+   * It has a simple but powerful package management (base on git repos)
+   * The transformations are *reusable*
+   * Service-mesh friendly, any external command can be invoked.

 For more information and for comparison with Helm and Kustomize: [Check the docs](https://flekszible.netlify.com/)